elydre/profanOS/README.md

 ## The kernel

-The profanOS kernel (generally called generic kernel or profan kernel) is at the heart of the OS, it is extremely minimalist and can be completed by adding libraries loaded from disk such as drivers or file system extensions.
+The profanOS kernel (generally called generic kernel or profan kernel) is at the heart of the OS, it is extremely minimalist and can be completed by adding modules loaded from disk such as drivers or file system extensions.

 profanOS is **not** a SASOS - single address space operating system, but part of the memory is shared, like the kernel and the libraries.
 Processes can therefore freely access kernel functions.